 16) Republicans commit to defunding Obamacare if they take the House: The GOP's leadership publicly pledged to cut off funding for Obamacare if they took control of the House.
 Guess what?
 They took control of the House.
 Ready?
 Set?
 Cut funding!

-15) The Rise of the Mama Grizzlies: Sarah Palin did more to promote women candidates than anyone has ever done before, Smart Girl Politics started to make a name for themselves, women candidates like Renee Ellmers and Nikki Haley drew national attention, and the GOP carried the female vote
+15) The Rise of the Mama Grizzlies: Sarah Palin did more to promote women candidates than anyone has ever done before, Smart Girl Politics started to make a name for themselves, women candidates like Renee Ellmers and Nikki Haley drew national attention, and the GOP carried the female vote for the first time since 1982.

 14) Stuxnet: It was a revolutionary development -- an unbelievably sophisticated worm that was used as a cyber weapon to slow down the Iranian nuclear programs.
 The good is that it appears to have worked.
 The bad news is that Stuxnet is being torn apart and examined as we speak and it will probably end up being the prototype of a new generation of incredibly damaging cyber weapons.